andersonvil/andersonvil.github.io/content/_index.md

 link = "https://www.linkedin.com/in/anderson-vil-anderseco/"
 +++

-Hello everyone!
-Welcome to my website!
+Hello everyone, and welcome to my website!
-My name is Anderson VIL, and I hold a Ph.D. in Economics.
-I currently work as a Postdoctoral Fellow in Economics at Paris School of Economics (PSE).
-I am also a member of [THEMA](https://thema.u-cergy.fr/), UMR CNRS 8184 .
+I’m Anderson VIL, a Postdoctoral Fellow in Economics at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/) and a member of [THEMA (UMR CNRS 8184)](https://thema.u-cergy.fr/).

-My research interests focus on applied microeconomics.
-I am interested in household behavior modeling, particularly on demand analysis, labor supply, and the intrahousehold distribution of resources.
-All of my work thus far relies on structural models and estimations to measure the cost of children, both in terms of money and time.
+I obtained a Ph.D. in Economics from [Cergy Paris Université](https://www.cyu.fr/), under the supervision of [Olivier Donni](https://sites.google.com/view/olivierdonni).
+In 2023, I visited [KU Leuven](https://www.kuleuven.be/english/kuleuven) as a guest researcher, hosted by [Frederic Vermeulen](https://sites.google.com/site/fmpvermeulen/).

+My research lies in applied microeconomics, with a particular focus on **household behavior**, including **demand analysis**, **labor supply**, and the **intra-household allocation of resources**.
+I also explore issues related to **working from home** and its implications for **time use** and **gender roles within households**.

-You can download my CV [here](https://drive.google.com/file/d/1ws0BV3YvjxTboDyxzxazWmWofo1WF9Z7/view?usp=sharing).
+You can download my CV [here](https://drive.google.com/file/d/1ozT2kVT_NPHHsixCJi2NmHtUeg6blS-C/view?usp=sharing).